Wallah Wallah Special Series

 97 Points.
 Released only in magnum and a blend of the single vineyards (Christophe continues to keep the vineyards that compose the blend a secret), the 2019 Wallah Wallah Special #13 offers a textbook Rocks bouquet of meaty red and blue fruits, iron, baking spices, dried herbs, and pepper.
 This carries to a medium to full-bodied, round, plush, seamless beauty that has remarkable balance, ripe, polished tannins, no hard edges, and a great finish.
 It drinks brilliantly already with a decant, yet I have no doubt it will still being singing at age 20. —Jeb Dunnuck, jebdunnuck.com

 97 Points.
 One of the outstanding Syrahs made in Washington, the Wallah Wallah Special #13 is a rich and layered proprietary blend of Syrah, sourced from a range of Christophe Baron’s vineyards.
 Slightly lighter than the 2018 edition, this opens with damp chimney aromas alongside blackberry cordial, anise, black truffle shavings and shades of Earl Grey tea.
 Inviting and soft on the mouth, this shows sterling tension and a light dusting of salinity that runs through the core of medium to full-bodied dark fruits...
-Enjoy over the next decade.
-Drink 2022-2032. —Owen Bargreen, owenbargreen.com
+Enjoy over the next decade. —Owen Bargreen, owenbargreen.com

 96 Points.
 A lovely nose of ground and whole spice, ripe strawberry, red cherry and tarragon.
 Medium-to full-bodied with slightly firm tannins and driving acidity.
 So much lovely peppery character here.
 A bit of mineral nuance, too, adding some earthiness and articulation to the ripe-fruit profile.
 Hints of spice.
 Totally delicious.
 Only in magnum.
 From biodynamically grown grapes.
 Best after 2024. —James Suckling, jamessuckling.com